MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 ![Edit a sensitivity label](../media/edit-sensitivity-label-full.png)

 This button starts the **Edit sensitivity label** wizard, which lets you change all the label settings in step 3.

+Don't delete a label unless you understand the impact for users.
+For more information, see the [Removing and deleting labels](#removing-and-deleting-labels) section.

 > [!NOTE]
 > If you edit a label that's already published by using a label policy, no extra steps are needed when you finish the wizard.
 For example, you don't need to add it to a new label policy for the changes to become available to the same users.
 However, allow up to 24 hours for the changes to replicate to users and services.